lyokha/ngx-export-tools-extra/README.md

 *collectUpstreams* and signals about this in service callback *signalUpconf*.
 Collecting upstreams encompasses DNS queries of *A* and *SRV* records.
 The queries are configured independently for each managed upstream.
-With *SRV* queries, the module allows configuration of complex hierarchies of priorities given that compound upstream containers named *upstrands* are in use (they are implemented in [nginx-combined-upstreams-module](https://github.com/lyokha/nginx-combined-upstreams-module)).
+With both *A* and *SRV* queries, the module allows configuration of complex hierarchies of priorities given that compound upstream containers named *upstrands* are in use (they are implemented in [nginx-combined-upstreams-module](https://github.com/lyokha/nginx-combined-upstreams-module)).

 Additionally, the module exports a number of functions and data types which